 The Secret to Playing Chords

-Here’s the secret that I honestly can’t believe isn’t more widely known: there are formulas you can learn that let you learn piano fast.
+Here’s the secret to playing chords that I honestly can’t believe isn’t more widely known: There are formulas you can learn that let you learn piano fast.
 It’s the best way to play all sorts of chords without memorization.

 Formulas?
 Did we accidentally switch topics from music to math?

-No. There really are formulas you can learn to play chords with.
-And the kicker is that they are simple and easy to learn!
+No. There really are formulas you can use to learn to play chords.
+And the kicker is that they are simple and easy to learn.